quic/cloud-ai-sdk/tutorials/README.md

 `Profiler` - This is a intermediate-level notebook that describes system and device level inference profiling capabilities.
 Developers can use the tools and techniques described in this tutorial to measure application/device level latency and identify system/device bottlenecks.

-'Accuracy-Evaluator' - This is a intermediate-level notebook that describes usage of the Accuracy Evaluator tool.
+`Accuracy-Evaluator` - This is a intermediate-level notebook that describes usage of the Accuracy Evaluator tool.
 Accuracy evaluator is used to evaluate the accuracy of the Cloud AI inference outputs vs a reference implementation like ONNX Runtime for an input dataset.
 Developers have the ability to choose the accuracy metrics to be reported by the tool.

-'Accuracy-Analyzer' - This is a intermediate-notebook that walks the developer through the Accuracy analyzer tool used in debugging accuracy issues on a model compiled for Cloud AI.
+`Accuracy-Analyzer` - This is a intermediate-notebook that walks the developer through the Accuracy analyzer tool used in debugging accuracy issues on a model compiled for Cloud AI.
 The tool provides multiple techniques/strategies to identify the operations causing the accuracy issues.

-'Quantization' - This is an intermediate-level notebook that goes over post training quantization techniques supported by Cloud AI SDK.
+`Quantization` - This is an intermediate-level notebook that goes over post training quantization techniques supported by Cloud AI SDK.
 This builds on the accruacy evaluator and analyzer notebooks.

 ### Pre-requisites
 Install qaic python package <br>